 The Onyx M-16 is a manually deployed, universal-sized, inflatable belt that rearms with a 16g CO2 cartridge.
 It's a type V PFD with a Type III performance, containing a high-efficiency welded bladder inside a 200D nylon cover.

-A very slim design that integrates the bladder into the belt much more so than its competitors gives the M-16 an edge over the competition when it comes to comfort.
+The M-16 has a very slim design that integrates the bladder into the belt much more than most.
+This gives it an edge over the competition when it comes to comfort.
 The "fanny" part of this fanny pack is thinner and less bulky than many others, which more easily contours to the shape of your torso when you clip it on.
-This same low profile shape makes it more comfortable to sit in as well.
+This same low-profile shape makes it more comfortable to sit in as well.

-As with all inflatable belts like this one, there are limitations to when and where you should wear this.
+As with all inflatable belts like this one, there are limitations to when and where you should use it.
 First, you must be an expert swimmer, as this thing needs some serious thought and action to get it to inflate and make you float.
 Second, for this pack to be legal, you have to be wearing it on your front.
-Fortunately, because this guy is so little and lightweight (just 11 ounces when loaded!), it's a bit less cumbersome to wear on the front like you're supposed to.
-This smaller profile also opens it up to being used for some casual paddle sports beyond just SUP as well.
+Fortunately, because the M-16 is so little and lightweight (just 11 ounces when loaded), it's a lot less cumbersome to wear on the front as it's intended.

 Made of average materials, the M-16 isn't the most impressive specimen we tested.
-Not only did we read several complaints online of plastic pieces breaking and holes in the fabric, we noticed a fair amount of threads starting to come out of our model.
-Most disconcerting, though, is the gradual slowing down of the inflation speed.
+Its construction leaves thread tails hanging everywhere, and very limited-sized velcro patches allow the ends to pop open while you paddle or swim.
+Most troubling, though, is the gradual slowing down of the inflation speed.
 Throughout the months we tested it, it continued to get slower and slower for no reason we could figure out.
-Unfortunately, Onyx doesn't offer any warranty that we could find, so it seems there's not much to be done about it.
-Not exactly the most confidence-inspiring device.

-The Onyx M-16 is on the less expensive side of inflatables we tested.
-While we love it for its low profile mobility, the deteriorating rate of inflation also cracked out confidence.
-We'd rather spend a few extra bucks and deal with a slightly larger product to have the peace of mind.
+The M-16 is on the less expensive side of inflatables we tested.
+While we love it for its low profile mobility, the slow rate of inflation isn't the most confidence-inspiring.
+We'd rather spend a few extra bucks and deal with a slightly larger product to have peace of mind.

 — Maggie Brandenburg